-The abbreviation NFT comes from the words non-fungible token.
-The word fungible might not be familiar to many people, especially those who don’t have English as their mother tongue.
-Fungible and fungibility are not used much in common discussions.
+The abbreviation NFT comes from the words Non-Fungible Token.
+The word fungible might not be familiar for many people.
+Especially for those, who don’t have English as their mother tongue.
+Fungible and fungibility are rarely used in daily discussions.

 The synonym for fungible is interchangeable.
-When something is non-fungible it’s unique.
-Let’s dive into the history to understand why fungibility is so important for money and cryptocurrencies.
+When something is non-fungible, it’s unique.
+Let’s dive into history to understand why fungibility is so important for money and cryptocurrencies.

 Gold and silver were used for exchange in Egypt already 5000 years ago.
 They were not money, though.
-This was because each piece of metal was in different sizes and weights and contained various amounts of gold or silver.
+This was because each piece of metal was in different sizes and weights containing various amounts of gold or silver.

-Fungibility is therefore an essential attribute for money.
-It is not just for coins but also for bills and digital money.
-Fungibility enables money to be divided into smaller units, which are all interchangeable with each other.
+Fungibility is an essential attribute for money.
+Not just for coins, but also for bills and digital currencies.
+Fungibility enables money to be divided into smaller units, which are all interchangeable.

-For example, I can change a 20 euro bill for one 10 euro bill and five 2-euro coins.
-I could also change a 100-euro bill for five 20-euro bills and I would still hold an equal value of euros.
+For example, you can change a 20 euro bill for one 10 euro bill and five 2-euro coins.
+You could also change a 100-euro bill for five 20-euro bills.
+They would still hold an equal total value.

-Fungibility is also present in the digital world – both with fiat money and cryptocurrencies.
+Fungibility is also present in the digital world with fiat money and cryptocurrencies.

 Non-fungible tokens vs other cryptocurrencies

-All normal (regular) cryptocurrencies have the fungibility feature explained earlier.
+All normal cryptocurrencies are fungible.
 One bitcoin in my wallet has equal value with one bitcoin in my friend’s wallet.
 If you owe one bitcoin to your friend, you can also send him five payments of 0.20 BTC each.

 The previously described feature is true to a certain extent.
 Since this article is a guide for newbies, we don’t go deeper into the subject of “dirty bitcoins”.
 You can search more of that from Google.

 In the beginning, you could only create fungible cryptocurrencies.
-All standard cryptocurrencies are also born (mined) to existence with this feature.
+All standard cryptocurrencies are also mined or created into existence with this feature.
 How does a non-fungible token differ from a fungible coin, then?

-The predecessor of NFT was the idea of “colored coins”, which was introduced already in 2012.
+The predecessor of NFT was an idea called colored coins.
+It was introduced already in 2012.
 You can read more of the history of NFTs from here.

 The concept of a non-fungible token didn’t hit the mainstream until late 2017.
 That is when CryptoKitties online game became hugely popular.
 It clogged the entire Ethereum network due to increased transaction amounts.

-A non-fungible token is almost like a standard token with steroids.
-It has the same basic features as a fungible token, meaning it is 100% digital and it can be sent to anyone and stored in a cryptocurrency wallet.
-Non-fungible tokens can be also traded on exchanges.
+A non-fungible token is like a standard token with steroids.
+It has the same basic features as a fungible token: it is 100% digital, it can be sent to anyone, and it can be stored in a cryptocurrency wallet.
+Non-fungible tokens can be also traded on exchanges like standard tokens.

 One major difference is that a non-fungible token cannot be divided into smaller pieces.
 You will soon understand why, when we’ll go to NFT use cases.

-When we are talking about a non-fungible token, it’s critical one can be sure that it is unique and/or the number of NFTs is truly limited.
+When we talk about a non-fungible token, it’s critical that one can be sure of its uniqueness.
+It has to be also verifiable that the number of NFTs is limited.
 This is why blockchain is so useful.
-Each token and its supply can be checked any
+Each token and its supply can be verified at any time.

 The next development stage is already here and that’s called the ERC1155 standard.
 It will make the NFT creation process much faster, simpler, and more efficient.
 Check this article, if you want to read more about the differences between ERC721 and ERC1155.

-If you buy a collectible item, which is branded as “special limited edition”, how do you know it is true?
-How do you know that only a certain amount of these items exists?
+If you buy a special limited edition item, how do you know it actually is one?
+How do you know that a certain amount of items exists?
 This is where blockchain benefits arise.

-Not only can blockchain verify the amount and uniqueness of each token, but we can also verify who owns it.
+Not only can blockchain show the amount and uniqueness of each token, but you can also verify who owns it.
 It is also easy to transfer the ownership of a token from one person to another.
 Think about a digital ticket to a sporting event or concert, which could be created using non-fungible tokens.

 Watch the video below if you want to learn more about Gods Unchained.

-Some readers might be familiar with World of Warcraft and other similar adventure games.
+Some readers might be familiar with World of Warcraft or similar adventure games.
 Here you could use the NFT technology on weapons and other in-game items.
-If you want to stop playing, you sell your items in an NFT marketplace.
+If you want to stop playing, you could sell your items on an NFT marketplace.

 You can buy Decentraland’s MANA token or Enjin’s ENJ coin from Binance.

-NFT and games fit very well together, as mentioned earlier.
-There is also one other popular use case for non-fungible tokens: digital art.
+NFTs and games fit very well together, as mentioned earlier.
+There is also one other use case for non-fungible tokens: digital art.
 There are already online marketplaces for art-NFTs.

 Open Sea is another popular marketplace for crypto collectibles.